10 Techniques to Solve Imbalanced Classes in Machine Learning (Updated 2025)

 Conclusion

-To summarize, in this article, we have seen various techniques to handle the class imbalance in a dataset.
+To summarize, in this article, we have seen various techniques to handle the imbalance classification in a dataset.
 There are actually many methods to try when dealing with imbalanced data.
 You can check the implementation of these codes in my GitHub repository here.

 Key Takeaways

-• Some of the most widely used techniques are SMOTE, imblearn oversampling, and undersampling.
+• Some of the most widely used techniques are SMOTE, imblearn oversampling, and under sampling.

 • There is no “best“ method for handling imbalance, it depends on your use case.